godaddy/kibana4-backup/README.md

 The restore logic is the first step in the process.
 If the .kibana index does not exist, the latest backup files from the repo/environment you specify will be PUT'd to the index.
 If the .kibana index does exist, this step is skipped.

 You can also use the `-o` argument to explicitly restore to a specific git commit sha1.
-Using `-o` will deploy everything in the backup directory to the elasticsearch index.
+Using `-o` will deploy everything in the backup directory to the Kibana index.

 ## Deploy